Munsa1/TDD/README.md

 ### Usage

 Download it directly by ZIP, open the index file in a text editor, and you can change the content to match your own.
-CD into the root folder and run npm i(NodeJs and NPM required) run npm start to launch project on local server.
+CD into the root folder and run (bundle install) run "rspec spec/solver_spec.rb" to launch project on local terminal.

 ## Authors